 Old age is often associated with stress and its related ramifications like heart problems and hypertension.
 Music therapy can help your loved one relax, reduce his or her stress, and enhance social skills.
 If he or she participates in music therapy with friends, it can also be a fulfilling bonding experience.
 Music therapy is one of the most creative and effective ways to help your loved one stave off daily stress and worries.

 Using music for therapeutic purposes is just one solution to help boost your loved one’s health.
 If you’re looking for other ways to promote his or her wellbeing, turn to Home Care Assistance.
 Our compassionate caregivers are available 24/7 to provide companionship and emotional support and assist with a wide variety of daily tasks.
 For seniors who need more comprehensive care, we also offer specialised Alzheimer’s, dementia, and Parkinson’s care North Coast families trust.
-To learn more about our aged care services and to schedule a free consultation, call one of our friendly Care Managers at 1300 LIVE-IN or (02) 6646 3527 today.
+To learn more about our aged care services and to schedule a free consultation, call one of our friendly Care Managers at (02) 6646 3527 today.